MoreOutput/Kwikecart.js/README.md

-Kwikecart.js 0.2.0
+Kwikecart.js 0.5.0
 ===========================
-Kwikecart is a client side shopping cart that makes progressive enhancement mandatory and leverages already defined workflows.
+Kwikecart is a client side shopping cart written with progressive enhancement in mind.
 Kwikecart generates no markup (use onAdd() which passed you the added item to place the item into the DOM), utilizes modular loading and aims to keep the core script as accessible and easy to work with as possible.
 The script comes with a simple express.js application (store.js) for local play.

 Kwikecart does make some markup assumptions:

 	Product markup:
-		* Each product shares a class (mandatory)
+		* Each product shares a class
-		* Each product node has an unqiue ID. (mandatory)
+		* Each product node has an unqiue ID.
-		* A form for the add/remove actions (mandatory)

-	Page markup:
-		* A form for the check item action (can be set via config)
-		* A form for the clear action (can be set via config)
-		* A form for the total action (can be set via config)
-		* A form for the checkout action (mandatory)

 Lets assume a product on the page is marked up like the following: